abertschi/omelette-sync/readme.md

 # OmeletteSync

+> Encryption to the rescue!
+Sync all your files with the cloud, save and sound.

-OmeletteSync is a cloud storage sync tool with privacy concerns in mind.
+OmeletteSync is a file synchronization tools for cloud storage.
+It keeps track of all your files and synchronizes changes with the cloud.
+We give you back the control to decide whether and who do you want to share your personal files with.
+That's why OmeletteSync uses industrial encryption standards to encrypt your files during synchronization.
+Your password stays on your machine and never leaves it making you, and only, be able to read your files.

 ## Primary goals:

+- Automatically detect file changes
 - Synchronize files with cloud storage providers
-- Automatically detect file changes on your computer
-- Encrypt files before upload
-- Distribute files among multiple accounts
+- Transparent encryption layer using Advanced Encryption Standard (AES)
+- Combine multiple accounts into a single logical unit for the purpose of storage expansion.
-- Run on OSX, Linux support is planned
+- Support for OSX, Linux

-Supported cloud storage providers:
+### Supported cloud storage providers
-- Google Drive
+As for the beginning, Google Drive is supported.
+However, support for multiple providers is part of the core design.

 ## Development notice